 We have evaluated G-GAP through extensive simulations using the SIMPSON simulator [51], a discrete event simulator that allows us to simulate packet exchanges over large network topologies and packet processing on the network nodes.
-In various scenarios, we measure the estimation error by G-GAP on the network nodes, in function of the round rate, the network size, and the failure rate, in order to evaluate the protocol against our design objectives.
+In various scenarios, we measure the average relative estimation error by G-GAP on the network nodes, in function of the round rate, the network size, and the failure rate, in order to evaluate the protocol against our design objectives.
+(Note that estimation errors may incur costs.
+Examples of such costs include lost revenue due to under utilization or penalties because of violated SLAs.)
 In addition to G-GAP, we run most simulation scenarios also with GAP [49], a tree-based protocol we have examined in work prior to 4WARD.
 This allows us to compare the use of a gossip protocol with a protocol that is based on spanning trees for the purpose of monitoring network-wide aggregates.
 To make the comparison fair, we measure the performance metrics of both protocols for a comparable overhead.
 We present here results from two scenarios.
 The complete evaluation is reported in [48].